lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 </figure>

 Evidence keeps wild information mutations in check.
-Its not so much about actually putting up the citation before passing the message.
+Its not so much about actually putting up the citations before passing the message.
 Citations can also be successfully abstracted.
 More important is to ensure that there is no drought of evidence.
 Ensure that there are sufficient amount of them before passing on information, or creating a higher level abstraction.
 And ensure that the receiver bears the same comfort and responsibility with evidence.

 Evidence, not to be confused with observations, ties the whole model building process together.
-Absence of them allows you to do mix and match, exaggerations, misinterpretations and misjudgments.
+Absence of evidence allows you to do mix and match, exaggerations, misinterpretations and misjudgments.

 I mean, what would have been wrong if the message would be circulating without